beatrice-b-m/Chronic_Pain_Sentiment_NLP/README.md

 This is a progress report submitted for our initial findings and developments related to the self-reported chronic pain classifier.
 It includes insights gained and challenges encountered during the early stages of the project.

-### 4. Final Report

-Our comprehensive final report detailing the findings, methodologies, and implications of our study.
-This report encapsulates the entirety of the research process and its outcomes.